When to go where in 2019

 11. NOVEMBER: DOURO INTERNATIONAL NATURAL PARK

 The DOURO INTERNATIONAL NATURAL PARK is a protected area right on border with Spain, where it is known as Arribes del Duero.
 It is the river Douro that marks the frontier between both countries for about 122 km, separating the Portuguese and the Spanish sides of the park.
-The highlights are the incredible cliffs that flank the river and are home to many species of birds, such as eagles, cuckoos and owls.
+The highlights are the incredible cliffs that flank the river and are home to many species of birds, such as eagles and griffon vultures.
 The landscape is absolutely mind-blowing and taking a boat trip along the calm waters is a great experience to spot the birds in their natural habitat.

 12. DECEMBER: COMPORTA